 Daypack: pack light, is my first and main advice.
-You’ll be carrying all your gear up and down a hill for days, so the lighter you pack, the more your legs will appreciate it.
+You’ll be carrying all your gear up and down a hill for hours, so the lighter you pack, the more your legs and back will appreciate it.
 You can leave your big suitcase/backpack at the hostel or at the tour company offices and just bring the necessary stuff in a daypack.
 I took a Quechua Arpenaz 30 litres capacity daypack and it was more than enough.

-A set of comfy sports/hiking clothes for each day: if you do the 4 day trek, then pack:
+A set of comfy sports/hiking clothes (easy dry) for each day: if you do the 4 day trek, then pack:

 Hiking shoes: needles to say, but you never know!
 Don’t forget your hiking shoes on a 4 day hike!
 We saw a girl with street Aasics Tiger, which I think it was worthy of merit but, call me crazy, I took my North Face Hedgehog Fastpack GoreTex.

-Sandals: During the climb to the Lost City you're going to cross the Buritaca river has to be crossed at some points.
+Sandals: during the climb to the Lost City you're going to cross the Buritaca river a few times.
 If you cross with your hiking shoes, forget about them drying anytime soon.
 If you try to cross in flip flops, you might lose one.
 So the best option is to pack a pair of sandals.
 I wore a pair of Merrell’s.

 Microfiber towel: to try and dry after showering or swimming into the river.

 Sunscreen: when it’s not raining it’s sunny.
 When it’s sunny you get burnt.
 So don't forget to pack some sunscreen and apply it before the insect repellent.

 Flashlight or headlight: I’m a headlamp person, I find it much more useful than a flashlight since you have both hands free whenever you need them.

-Personal first aid kit: very basic: plasters and paracetamol, antibiotic and anti-diarrhoea.
+Personal first aid kit: very basic.
+Plasters and Betadine, paracetamol, antibiotic and anti-diarrhoea.
 The tour guides also bring FAK.

-Camera/mobile phone and batteries: You want to immortalize this adventure, so don’t forget your camera, GoPro or phone, and some batteries since there’s not electricity in all camps.
+Camera/mobile phone and batteries: you want to immortalize this adventure, so don’t forget your camera, GoPro or phone, and some batteries since there’s not electricity in all camps.
 I just brought my phone, I put in plane mode and energy saving mode and I almost didn't have to charge it.

-Important documents: Leave your documents back in your big bag at the hostel/tour company offices.
-However, have a paper copy with you if you wish in a plastic folder.
+Important documents: leave your documents back in your big bag at the hostel/tour company offices.
+However, bring a paper copy with you if you wish in a plastic bag.